zl-cs/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include stream computing, resource scheduling and approximate computing for large-scale distributed systems.
+bio: My research interests include resource scaling and task scheduling in stream computing and edge computing scenarios.

 # Interests to show in About widget
 interests: